 Digestive issues such as constipation, colic, and gastroesophageal reflux are found more in micro-preemies than full-term babies.
 It could be because premature babies are bottle-fed, and they have poor muscle tone and immature gut function.
 If your child shows signs of digestive issues, consult your pediatrician (18).

 4. Chronic lung disease

 Lungs are one of the last organs to form in a baby.
 This is why most micro-preemies have underdeveloped lungs at the time of birth.
-A premature baby is kept under a ventilator to assist its breathing.
-Sometimes, the ventilator might damage the baby’s fragile lungs, causing chronic lung disease.
+A premature baby might need a ventilator to assist its breathing.
+Sometimes, assisted ventilation might damage the baby’s fragile lungs, causing chronic lung disease.
 It is characterized by flaring nostrils, fast breathing, grunting, and chest retractions (19).

 5. Auditory issues